How to Set SMART Social Media Goals and Achieve Them

 - Achievable – do you have the resources to hit this goal?

-- Realistic – the goal should be within your means of obtainability
+- Relevant – the goal should be aligned with your business

 - Time Sensitive – every goal needs a deadline